Take the First Step Toward Your Dental Career Now!

 If you’re considering a career as a dental assistant, then you may be wondering if you have what it takes.
 Are you making the right choice?
 It’s normal to second guess yourself, especially in the wake of a big decision like picking a career.
 There are certain qualities you should possess if you are thinking about becoming a dental assistant.
 Even if these characteristics don’t sound like you, that doesn’t mean you shouldn’t consider becoming a dental assistant.
 You aren’t going to be judged if you don’t embody every single bullet point listed.
 Even if you can relate to only one or two of the key qualities, don’t be discouraged!

 To become a certified dental assistant, you’ll need to sit for, and pass, an Certified Dental Assistant (CDA) exam which is given by the Dental Assistant National Board (DANB).
 Passing this proves to your potential employer that you are proficient and knowledgeable in the ways of dental assisting.
-However, it is not a required step; you are able to work as a dental assistant without certifications.
-You would just make more money as a certified dental assistant.
+However, depending on where you live, it may not a required step; you are able to work as a dental assistant without certifications in many states.
+Some states do require you to be licensed in order to work as a dental assistant.

 To be eligible to sit for the CDA, you first must go through and pass an accredited dental assistant program.
 If the program you attended is not accredited, or you were trained on the job, you will be ineligible to take this exam until you completed two years of work as a dental assistant and are able to provide proof.